 In recent years, she had been active in developing a video that promotes sustainable livestock production's role in protecting the environment.
-During her time on LSP's board, Haugen co-chaired the board develop-

-Juliet Tomkins ment committee and has been active working with LSP's staff in southeast Minnesota on policy positions, health care and racial justice.
+During her time on LSP's board, Haugen co-chaired the board development committee and has been active working with LSP's staff in southeast Minnesota on policy positions, health care and racial justice.

+Juliet Tomkins

 Juliet Tomkins has joined LSP's board of directors.
 Tomkins is a pioneer in sustainable agriculture, and since 1994 has, with her husband Prescott Bergh, operated Four Winds Farm near River Falls, Wis.
 She has a law degree from William Mitchell College of Law and a bachelor's degree in psychology/sociology from Wesleyan University.

-She is currently an adjunct professor at the University of Wisconsin-River Falls and has taught courses on agricultural law, cooperatives, experiential learning, land use law and sustainable agriculture law issues.
-Zachman serves as LSP organizer ara Zachman worked this winter and spring as an organizer in the Land Stewardship Project's Policy and Organizing Program.
+She is currently an adjunct professor at the University of Wisconsin-River Falls and has taught courses on agricultural law, cooperatives, experiential learning, land use law and sustainable agriculture law issues. \Box ara Zachman worked this winter and spring as an organizer in the Land Stewardship Project's Policy and Organizing Program.
 Zachman has a bachelor's degree in urban studies from Hamline University.
 She has worked as a field canvasser for TakeAction Minnesota and a community organizing assistant for the Hamline Midway Coalition.
 Zachman has also studied abroad in China and the Czech Republic.
-While at LSP, Zachman helped organize meetings, events and actions related to federal and state policy.
-In May, she took